vladimir-v-diaz/demo/README.md

 ```

 ## Blocking Malicious Updates ##
-TUF protects against a number of attacks, some of which include replay,
+TUF protects against a number of attacks, some of which include rollback,
-arbitrary packages, and mix and match attacks.
-In the next section we show how
+arbitrary package, and mix and match attacks.
+We begin this section on
-the client is expected to reject a target file downloaded from the repository
+blocking malicious updates by demonstrating how the client rejects a
+target file downloaded from the repository that doesn't match what is
-that doesn't match what is listed in metadata.
+listed in metadata.

 ### Arbitrary Package Attack ###
 In an arbitrary package attack, an  attacker installs anything they want on the
 client system.
 That is, an attacker can provide arbitrary files in response to
 download requests and the files will not be detected as illegitimate.
-We begin
+We
-this simulated arbitrary packag attack by creating a "malicious" target file
+simulate an arbitrary packag attack by creating a "malicious" target file
-that out client attempts to fetch.
+that our client attempts to fetch.

 ```Bash
 $ mv 'repository/targets/file3.txt' 'repository/targets/file3.txt.backup'